 To help make the information as easy to access as possible, footnotes and references have been left out.
-Suggestions for further reading in the Summary column at the left of this page.
+Suggestions for further reading can be found in the column to the left.

 The coloured text boxes and sidebars are designed to catch the eye and provide useful shortcuts to essential or enriching details.
-Exactly what each text box or sidebar in meant to include is explained in those boxes on this introductory page.
+What each text box or sidebar is meant to include is explained in those boxes in this introduction.